 Would love to hear any comments or variations on this dish that you would love to share below.

-- Before adding the diced tomatoes, tomato paste, water and sugar to the pot, give the green beans a chance to steam for 10 minutes with the lid on until their bright color dulls and the beans soften.
+- Remember—before adding the diced tomatoes, tomato paste, water and sugar to the pot, give the green beans a chance to steam for 10 minutes with the lid on until their bright color dulls and the beans soften.

 Fasulia (Armenian Green Bean and Meat Stew)